“Being in Prague feels like you are in a fairy tale, except for one key difference – the city of Prague is for real.”

-While you can take photographs in the Prague Castle, not all areas allow for free photography.
+While you can take photographs in Prague Castle, not all areas allow for free photography.

 To take photos of the building interiors, you need to buy a Photography license.

-If you are carrying a camera and love taking pictures, this is a small and quick investment in creating memories.
+If you carry a camera and love taking pictures, this is a small and quick investment in creating memories.

-If you decide to not buy a Prague Castle’s photo license, keep an eye out for markings of where you can take free photographs and where you can’t.
+If you decide not to buy a Prague Castle’s photo license, keep an eye out for markings where you can take free photographs and where you can’t.